Does A Frog Have Backbone

 • Skull: The frog's skull is relatively flat and broad, protecting the brain.
 It features large eye sockets, reflecting the frog's reliance on vision for hunting and navigation.

-• Pelvic Girdle: A strong and robust pelvic girdle connects the hindlimbs (legs) to the backbone.
+• Pelvic Girdle: A strong and reliable pelvic girdle connects the hindlimbs (legs) to the backbone.
 This is a crucial element in the frog's jumping mechanism, transferring the power generated by the powerful leg muscles to the rest of the body.

 • Limb Bones: Frogs have both forelimbs and hindlimbs, adapted for different functions.
 The forelimbs are shorter and used for support and grasping, while the powerful hindlimbs are specialized for jumping and swimming.
 The bones within these limbs—including the humerus, radius, ulna, femur, tibia, and fibula—contribute to their agility and mobility.